 Land: Future trade growth at the port requires availability of suitable land for port activities and related industries.
 To ensure further development, land use zoning in the port area of interest needs to be compatible with port-related industry.
 Industrial-zoned land serves as a buffer.
 Existing planning protections are in place but must be maintained and potentially strengthened to secure the future of the port.

 Brett Winter, Chief Executive Officer, GeelongPort.

 BENEFITS FOR VICTORIA & THE REGION

 The Port of Geelong is the premier bulk and second-largest port in Victoria.

 Each year GeelongPort manages more than 11 million tonnes of cargo, including 50 per cent of Victoria’s fuel supply.
 The tonnage equates to about 25 per cent of Victoria’s total trade, generating $7 billion for the Victorian economy and providing 1,400 jobs.

 With strengthening of road, rail and channel freight links GeelongPort forecasts by 2035 being able to process 18 million tonnes of cargo a year, contributing $11 billion of trade to the state and regional economy, with provision of 3,100 jobs.

 WHAT IS REQUIRED

 A State Government commitment of:

-- $17.6 million to duplicate Bacchus Marsh Road between Geelong Ring Road and Princes Hwy.
-This includes the construction of the Broderick Road ramps and the connection of the Geelong Ring Road Employment Precinct to the Geelong Port
+- $25 million to duplicate Bacchus Marsh Road between Geelong Ring Road and Princes Hwy.
+This will connect the Geelong Ring Road Employment Precinct to the Geelong Port

 - $6 million to upgrade four intersections along Shell Parade, which will improve road access for heavy traffic to the Port of Geelong.